Date published: 9 September, 2018

 - ask your landlord or the landowner to sign the declaration on that form

-The minimum eligible area is 0.25 hectares with a maximum area of five hectares per farm business unit.
+The minimum eligible area is 0.25 hectares with a maximum area of fifteen hectares per farm business unit.
 It must have appropriate soils for productive broad leaved species.

 The land you intend to plant with trees, the eligible area, must be permanent grassland pasture, temporary grassland or arable land (Land Capability for Agriculture – Class 1.1 to 4.2 inclusive).
 Rotational use between temporary grassland and arable use is also eligible.

 If utilising a silvopastoral regime then only sheep can be used for grazing as the tree protection provided within the grant is not sufficiently robust enough for cattle or other grazing animals.
 You must not introduce cattle or other grazing animals on to the site for the life of the contract.

 You must protect all planted trees from grazing by domestic and wild animals.